presto8/hydra/README.md

 - Manages multiple backup destinations (dropbox, s3, ...)
 - Enables the highest available encryption level of the underlying backup program
+- Configures underlying backup programs with the most conservative configuration settings, such as backing everything up by default.
-- Automatically verifies backup data on a schedule
+- Automatically verifies backup data on a schedule, by restoring the data and verifying it.
 - Reports if backup is out of date or insufficient
 - All configuration and settings stored in git for revision control and disaster recovery